mysociety/fixmystreet/how-it-works.md

   <dd>
     <p>
-      We know from experience it's a good idea to start small and expand later (for example, maybe start with one city and go national later):
+      We know from experience it's a good idea to start small and expand later (for example, maybe start with one city and go national when that's running well):
     </p>
     <ul>
       <li>